seemantasaha/klee/README.md

 Conenct KLEE with SearchMC
 ---
-Assume KLEE and SearchMC installed, put klee_py.py in the same directory as SearchMC.
+Assume KLEE and SearchMC installed, put KLEE_SearchMC.py in the same directory as SearchMC.

-Two options need to be specified:
-1. `--target`: The LLVM bitcode that KLEE will execute
+One option is required:
-2. `--klee_output_dir`: The directory to which the output of KLEE will go
+* `--klee_output_dir`: The directory to which the output of KLEE will go

+One option is optional:
+* `--domain_size`: Specify the domain size when klee_assume is used.
+Otherwise, the domain size will be inferred

-Run klee_py.py inside SearchMC directory: `./klee_py.py --klee_output_dir=? --domain_size=?(required when using klee_assume, optional otherwise)`
+Run KLEE_SearchMC.py inside SearchMC directory: `./KLEE_SearchMC.py --klee_output_dir=? --domain_size=?`